 Editor’s Note: Barbara has agreed to answer your questions as long as her busy schedule permits!
 If you have a question on plus size sewing, just email your questions to Barbara.
 Barbara can’t answer individual questions, but she will answer as many as possible here on GrandStyle.

-GrandStyle also has great resources for books and patterns for plus size sewing, knitting and crochet patterns as well as tips on finding more info on plus size knitting and crochet.
+GrandStyle also has great resources for books and patterns for plus size sewing, knitting and crochet patterns, tips on finding more info on plus size knitting and crochet and helpful information on international sizing.